Maps are not shown or shown partially / Maps are not updating automatically. What can I do?

 - Make sure that the reported data (callsign, frequency, grid square, etc.) are all correct.

-A) Yes, the service is free and it will continue being free.
-However it requires hiring a powerful server with an approximate cost of US $250 per month.
+Yes, the service is free and it will continue being free.
+However it requires hiring two powerful dedicated servers and a high speed Internet connection, together with the required licenses of use of the maps, domain registrations and SSL certificates, with an approximate cost of US $415 per month.
 This cost is covered thanks to the donations of supporter users and to the advertising.
 If you like the service please consider some kind of donation.

-Q) What is the blue line that appears across the world maps?
+What are the blue lines that appear across the world maps?

 Alternatively you can also use DXMAPS form to spot FM stations, but in that case you will have to indicate the Locator of the spotted station, so that the system can locate it.